Red Wing iron Ranger boots, lightly scuffed, on a table

 Wearing them

-Considering the use they got, they did very well indeed.
-I only used saddle soap on them once (to get the salt from the ocean passage from the US to the BVI out), I brush them off after every walk and wiped them down with a moist cloth when they got dustier or dirtier than the brush could deal with.
-Every couple of weeks they get a coat of Red Wing Leather Cream and, perhaps most importantly, when my feet aren’t in them a set of cedar shoe trees are.
+Considering the use they got; they have done very well indeed.
+I only used saddle soap on them once (to get the salt from the ocean passage from the US to the BVI out).
+I brush them off after every walk and wipe them down with a moist cloth when they get dustier or dirtier than what the brush can deal with.
+Every couple of weeks or months they get a coat of Red Wing Leather Cream.
+And, perhaps most importantly, when my feet aren’t in them a set of cedar shoe trees are.

 Red Wing Iron Rangers after 2 1/2 years